nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 Note that even though the script only requires part of the serialized data, the syscall still charges based on the full serialized data size.

+#### Alter Page Permission

+No matter if the operation succeeds, this syscall would consumes 50 initial cycles.
+It then consumes 50 more cycles for each memory page altered.

+#### Install Page Fault

+This operation consumes 100 cycles.

 #### Debug

 *Debug* syscall first consumes 10 initial cycles, it then consumes 10 more cycles for every single byte in the debug parameter string.

+### Page Faults

+When a page fault function as described [here](../0009-vm-syscalls/0009-vm-syscalls.md) is installed, a fixed amount of 100 cycles will be charged for the page fault operation.
+Then running the page fault function will be charged as any other normal operations.

-#### Final note
+## Final note

-Notice that the two numbers used here (10 and 100) haven't gone through full testing, right now they are picked based on the following principles:
+Notice that most numbers used here haven't gone through full testing, right now they are picked based on the following guidelines:

+* Branches should be more expensive than normal instructions.
+* Memory accesses should be more expensive than normal instructions, but since we are using 64-bit system, accessing 64-bit value should take less time than non 64-bit value.
+* Multiplication and divisions should be much more expensive than normal instructions.
 * We want each syscall to at least consume some cycles even thought some syscall might return no data, hence we add either 10 or 100 initial cycles to each syscall.
 * Syscalls should in general be more expensive than normal instructions to discourage using them unless necessary, hence we are using a scale of 10 or 100 here to make them significantly bigger than most norma instructions.
 * We want to encourage using *Load Cell By Field* instead of *Load Cell*, since the former one makes easier implementation and less likely to be attacked, that's why *Load Cell* syscall use a factor of 100, while *Load Cell By Field* only use a factor of 10.